brittanyrw/emojiscreen/docs/card_overview.md

 ### Link 🔗

 For TV shows and movies, add the [IMDB page](https://www.imdb.com/) link.
+If the movie or TV show is not on IMDB, please choose a different movie or TV show.

 For musicals link the [Playbill archive page](http://www.playbill.com/vault) for the show.
 Make sure the Playbill link is for the original production.
 It will say 'original' under the show name on Playbill.
 Here is an example of [the page you should be linking](http://www.playbill.com/production/les-miserables-broadway-theatre-vault-0000012257) for musicals.